BranchMetrics/cordova-ionic-phonegap-branch-deep-linking-attribution/README.md

 > Hyperlinks can navigate to your website, but not to your app.

-> Branch deep links allow users to install, open, and navigate to content inside your app.
+> Branch fixes this problem  with deep links.

-> Branch deep links will grow your app.
+> Branch deep links will grow your app by allowing users to install, open, and navigate to content inside your app.

 > Increase discovery of your app based on the content inside, convert web users to app users, enable user-to-user sharing, personalize user experiences, track users, track referrals, track campaigns, track conversions, and increase overall engagement.